 Franklin, OH 45005

-FAHS was the 2008 winner of the Franklin Area Chamber of Commerce's Eldridge Award for Historic Preservation.
+FAHS is a past winner of the Franklin Area Chamber of Commerce's Eldridge Award for Historic Preservation.

 Franklin was founded in 1796 by General William C. Schenck.
 Franklin had a post office as early as 1802 (under the Northwest Territory) with John N. C. Schenck as postmaster.

 The community of 11,400 is part of Franklin Township, which has a total population of approximately 27,800.
 The local school district, Franklin City Schools, is highly rated by the Ohio Department of Education.